jaguapard/CalamityTweaks/README.md

 Fixed Draconic Elixir not giving 16 defense as stated on tooltip

 # Accessories
 All "raining X when hit" now deal 200% more damage.
-Additionaly, they will deal 1% more damage for every damage point you take.
+Additionaly, they will deal 1% more damage for every damage point you take (calculated before defense and DR).

 The Community: defeating a boss will now bring bonuses for all the previous ones too (order on wiki).
 Now reduces duration of negative DoTs by half rather than reducing their damage